Japanese Billiards: The Evolution of Pocketless Pool Tables in Japan and Korea

 Players engaged in a game of Sa-gu, Korea’s strategic four-pool ball billiards.

-Illustration of Yotsudama, representing the four balls in Japanese billiards games.
+Illustration of Yotsudama, representing the four balls in Japanese billiards.

 Masako Katsura: A Trailblazer in Japanese Billiards